AdobeDocs/experience-platform.en/help/destinations/catalog/personalization/audience-analysis.md

 ---
-title: Audience Analysis extension
+title: Audience Analysis destination
 description: View audiences that customers qualify for in Customer Journey Analytics.
 ---
-# Audience Analysis extension
+# Audience Analysis destination

-The [!UICONTROL Audience Analysis] destination allows you to enrich Adobe Experience Platform audience data into Customer Journey Analytics.
-You can select which segments that you want to include in the resulting enriched data.
-Segment qualifications are then available as dimensions in Analysis Workspace reporting.
+The [!UICONTROL Audience Analysis] destination allows you to enrich Adobe Experience Platform audience data into [Customer Journey Analytics](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-overview/cja-overview.html).
+You can select which audiences that you want to include in the resulting enriched data.
+Audience qualifications are then available as dimensions in [Analysis Workspace](https://experienceleague.adobe.com/docs/analytics-platform/using/cja-workspace/home.html) reporting.

 >[!AVAILABILITY]
 >